-These are thin pleats which are usually placed in the center of the garment.
-A good example is the pleats of a sari.
+These are thin pleats (Sun ray pleats) which are usually placed in the center of the garment and which flares towards the bottom of the fabric.

 Pleats are said to have originated from the Egyptians.
 Those Cartridge pleats around the necks of the English queen is testimony that pleats have been in fashion all along.
 Can you imagine a kid’s dress or skirt without a pleat.
 Blouses without pleats or gathers look so plain.

 There are many kinds of pleating which I think is best attempted by professionals.
 Some of them like pinch pleating, contortion pleating all create interesting effects.
 But as of now if you are a beginner, start with these pleats and they will not disappoint you.

 Always mark the pleats and sew.
 The pleat lines should be marked with chalk at the fold and center mark.
 You can draw 1 inch mark for this.

 Pin all the pleats – Use plenty of pins to pin the pleats together.Use the pins vertically.
 If there are two folds together as in an inverted pleat, use one each on either side o the folds.

 Press the pleats in place after pinning.
 Pressing will keep them in place and you will be able to sew neater pleats because of the crispier folds you get after pressing with a steam iron